tidders2000/sharemypics/README.md

 Another big  problem I found was the sales totals were not adding correctly.
 This was due to some code not working as expected and when the code was removed all was fine.

+After moving to production I discovered that there is a miniumum transaction limit for credit cards.
+I then adjusted the model to set a minimum amount of 0.35 to avoid this issue.
+I also found that when a payment fails the image is still coped to downloads as it uses the productorder table.
+A long term solution would be to alter design but I have added some code to delete the order if transaction fails.

+ON doing some user testing I would add a couple of extra features.
+The search needs to be accessible more readily from any page.
+Also each image needs a name rather than its event name.
+Wheny you are reviewing sales you can not tell images apart

 I used Travis for integration testing and a lot of adjustments were required to I could get this working